18F/unit-testing-node/pages/components/slack-client.md

   added here to every request.
 The value comes from the `HUBOT_SLACK_TOKEN` environment variable, accessible via [`process.env`](https://nodejs.org/api/process.html#process_process_env).
-- Using `that` ensures that we're accessing our `SlackClient` instance, since `this` in this context is the `makeApiCall` function itself.
 - `requestFactory` will dispatch to either `http.request()` or `https.request()`.
 The polymorphism afforded by the earlier assignment to `requestFactory` avoids the need for a conditional here, making the